MicrosoftDocs/architecture-center/docs/ai-ml/guide/rag/rag-generating-embeddings-content.md

 :::image-end:::
 *Figure 1.
 Breaking down an unknown word into subwords*

 Let's take a fictitious example where the word "histamine" isn't in the embedding model vocabulary.
 "Histamine" has a semantic meaning as a chemical your body releases which causes many symptoms of allergies.
 Because the embedding model doesn't contain "histamine", it might break it down into subwords that are in its vocabulary such as "his", "ta", and "mine".
 The semantic meanings of these subwords are nowhere close to the meaning of "histamine".
-The individual or aggregated vector values of the subwords produces worse vector matches than if "histamine" were in the model's vocabulary.
+The individual or aggregated vector values of the subwords produce worse vector matches than if "histamine" were in the model's vocabulary.

 ## Choosing an embedding model

 Determining the right embedding model for your use case is a human activity.
 Embedding model vocabulary should be a key factor you consider when choosing your embedding model.

 :::image type="complex" source="./_images/choose-an-embedding-model.png" lightbox="./_images/choose-an-embedding-model.png" alt-text="Diagram the flow of choosing an embedding model." border="false":::
    Diagram showing a flow for choosing an embedding model.
 The first decision is "Domain specific?".
-If no, the flow terminates at "Test top ranked general models".
+If no, the flow terminates at "Test top ranked general models."
 If yes, the next decision is "Domain model available?".
-If no, the flow terminates at "Fine tune general model".
+If no, the flow terminates at "Fine tune general model."
 If yes, the flow terminates at "Test domain model".
 :::image-end:::
 *Figure 2.
 Choosing an embedding model flow*